- Who can take part in the language courses?

 Study programs without electronic accreditation (HIS-POS) or external students

-- You can request a certificate (by email to info∂spz.kit.edu/directly for English, French or Spanish courses).
+- You can request a certificate (by e-mail to info∂spz.kit.edu or from the relevant department for English, French or Spanish courses).
 If you want the certificate to be sent to you, please provide us with a stamped addressed envelope.

 - Submit the certificate at the Student Service Centre

 Each semester, the new course program is published on the website approximately one month before classes start.
 Class times are listed under each language.
 It is not possible to publish the new timetable any earlier due to various external factors influencing the planning process such as availability of teachers, rooms etc. Although we only publish the dates of the courses when they have been confirmed, it is sometimes necessary to make late changes.
 Therefore, please check the relevant part of the website again before you register and before the first class.